 Many couples who aren't religious are looking for a wedding that is more personal than a registry office ceremony.
-As a Registered Celebrant of the Humanist Society of Scotland I am able to perform legal weddings in Scotland which are then
+As a Registered Celebrant of the Humanist Society of Scotland I am able to perform weddings in Scotland which are legal world-wide.

 I can't promise magic, but between us, we can give it a good go.